ixa-ehu/ixa-pipe-ned/README.md

     cat ner.naf | java -jar ixa-pipe-ned-1.0.jar -p $PORT_NUMBER -i $INDEX -n $NAME

-    $INDEX is the name of the 'database' created by MapDB (http://www.mapdb.org/)
+    $INDEX is the path of the 'database' created by MapDB (http://www.mapdb.org/)
     $NAME is the name of the HashMap that the module uses

 So far, we can download [wikipedia-db.tar.gz](http://ixa2.si.ehu.es/ixa-pipes/models/wikipedia-db.tar.gz) package, which contains the